sokolicA/help/git/general.md

 We could have skipped the `-m` option in both of the two cases.
 In that case the default Git editor would open for you to write a message about changes.

-We usually have a third, remote repository, which can hold yet another state of the directory.
+We usually have remote repository, which can hold yet another state of the directory.
 We send a copy of the local repository (aliased as main) to the remote repository (aliased as origin) by running

 ```
 git push origin main
 ```
+While not recommended, we can push untracked file by passing the `-u` option.

 We can check the status of the repository with
 ```